-The driest place on earth is the Atacama desert.
-It is a plateau in Chile which occupies a 600 mile strip of the Pacific coast on the western side of Andes Mountains.
-It is the only true desert on earth which receives lower moisture than all the polar deserts.
+The world is home to many large deserts, with some of them receiving less than 200 mm of precipitation every year.
+The driest place on earth is the Atacama Desert in Chile.
+It is a plateau that occupies a 600 mile strip of the Pacific coast on the western side of Andes Mountains.
+It is the only true desert on Earth that receives lower moisture than all the polar deserts.
 It occupies an area of about 41,000 square miles and is mainly made up of sand, salt lakes, and rough terrain.
-The lack of precipitation in the desert is because of the two mountains (the Chilean coast range and Andes Mountains) which blocks the advection of moisture from the Atlantic and Pacific oceans creating a 2-sided rain-shadow.
+The lack of precipitation in the desert is because of the two mountains (the Chilean coast range and Andes Mountains) that block the advection of moisture from the Atlantic and Pacific oceans, creating a 2-sided rain-shadow.

 Although the lack of moisture is the main feature of this desert, there are a few instances when it has received some precipitations.
 The Antarctic front reached the desert in July 2011 and brought 31 inches of snow which affected many residents, especially in Bolivia.
 The San Pedro de Atacama was flooded by the Altiplano winter in 2012.
 The southern region of the desert was affected by heavy rainfall on March 25, 2015.

 The desert is the driest non-polar area on earth, particularly the regions surrounding Yungay town (deserted area), Chile are extremely dry.
 The typical rain received annually in the Atacama Desert is 0.6 inches, although numerous places like Iquique and Arica experience between 0.04 inches to 0.12 inches.
 Various weather stations are yet to receive rainfall while other sites in the central part of the desert have registered durations of 4 years without rain.
 Evidence confirms that this place might not have received significant rain for over four centuries.